twolfson/nightlife/cities/california_san-francisco.md

 - Great electronic DJs frequent here

-## Temple SF
+## Armory Club
-- 2 large dance floors
-- Electronic / hip hop / pop music
-- Not crowded
+- Nice bar

-## Harlot
-- Medium dance floor
-- Electronic / pop music
-- Packed
+- No cover

-## Public Works
-- Small dance floor (upper floor)
+- Tiny dance floor downstairs
-- There is lower floor but it is split entry
+- $10 for mixed drink (but it is damn good)
-- Electronic / experimental music
-- Not crowded
+- Don't let the name/owners fool you.
+There is nothing offensive here.

 ## Blondie's Bar and No Grill
 - Small dance floor
 - Pop / hip hop music
 - Crowded

-## Bruno's
-- Need to visit

-## Bars/clubs in North Beach that I cannot remember names of =(
-- This gist was created too far away from that night

-## Monroe SF
+## The Cellar
+- No cover on Mondays
+- Virtually empty on Mondays
 - Small dance floor

-- Packed in some spots, free in others
+## Dovre club
+- Irish dive bar
+- Has people but not packed
+- No cover

+## Elixir
-- Pop music
+- No cover
+- A step above dive bar
+- $7 for mixed drink

 ## Grand Nightclub
 - Steep cover ($20)